standardforever/standeva/src/markdown/no-code-vs-ai-agents.md

 ---

-## A Simple Example: Why Scale Changes Everything
+## a simple example: why scale changes everything

 Imagine you want to automate invoice processing.

-### If you only process one or two invoices a week:
+### if you only process one or two invoices a week:
 A no-code tool might work.

-### But if you process hundreds or thousands each month:
+### but if you process hundreds or thousands each month:
 You need a system that can:

 - Understand different invoice layouts